t-w/t-w.github.io/_posts/2018-02-13-ssl_ca_certs_systemwide_installation.markdown

 generate the hash-named sym-links.
 3. Copy the certificate file(s) and symbolic links to `/etc/ssl/certs/` (and set properly permissions like `chown 0.0` and `chmod 644`)
-4. (optional) If you use some program in Java / Mono / ? you may want also to update their keystores.
+4. (optional) If you use some program in Java / Mono / ... you may want also to update their keystores.
 If you are using a Debian(like?)
 Linux distribution it might be sufficient to execute: `$ update-ca-certificates` to do this.

-For the curl use the -v option in case on any problem, you can also strace it to see the name of the symlink it is reading (or trying to read) while verifying the certificate of a service.
+For the curl you can use the -v option in case on any problem.
+You can also `strace` it to see the name of the symlink it is reading (or trying to read) while verifying the certificate of a service.

 ### Useful links